 When you first get a pair of moccasins, you might find it is hard to tell apart the right from the left.
 The size tags will be on your inner ankles.
 They may also may look slightly different from right to left.
 Keep in mind that your new shoes will "mold" into your foot shape within a few hours after which you should have no problems telling them apart and/or feeling seams.

 At Softstar we take consistency very seriously.
 We invest a lot in training and equipment to minimize differences from shoe to shoe.
 Most of our patterns are die cut, or traced to aluminum patterns to ensure uniformity.
 However, the soft style construction we use can have a lot of variability that your sensitive foot may notice.
 There are three key reasons that a new pair may differ in feel from another:

 1. New shoes vs. worn shoes: Our shoes are so soft and natural that they will stretch and form to your feet over time.
 Typically, new shoes feel tighter than the ones you have become accustomed to.

-2. Leather: Leather softness, thickness and texture will change from hide to hide.
-No two cows are the same!
+2. Leather: softness, thickness and texture of natural leather will vary slightly from hide to hide.
+No two cows are exactly the same!
 Perforated leather also feels and sews differently from smooth or shiny or suede leather.
 All of our leather will eventually form to your foot, but two pairs of shoes made on the same day by the same elf may feel different when you first slip them on due solely to leather.

 Finally, if you are in the process of switching from more traditional shoes to minimal shoes then you may find that over time your feet are spreading out more and getting wider and longer as they get healthier and stronger.